The Soviet System Is The Consensus Process.

 2) dialoguing their opinions to a consensus (to a "feeling" or sensation of "oneness")—there is no father's/Father's authority in dialogue, in an opinion, or in consensus, there is only the children's feelings and thoughts of the 'moment (with their thoughts being subject to their feelings of the 'moment—with their feelings of the 'moment' being subject to the situation or environment of the 'moment' which is influencing them, which is being manipulated by the facilitator of 'change'—i.e., their love of pleasure and hate of restraint, i.e., their love of the world, which includes the love of approval from others who approve their love of the world, i.e., affirmation, and their hate of the father's/Father's authority which inhibits or blocks them from becoming at-one-with the world, i.e., which prevents them from building relationship with those who, like them, are in love with the things of the world), with consensus, i.e., all the children identifying with one another, affirming their carnal nature, void of the father's/Father's authority as being the "norm."
 Opinions 'liberate' the children from the father's/Father's authority.
 Dialogue makes all children equal.
 And consensus unites all children upon their "feelings" of the 'moment,' with the children affirming each other's desire for the carnal pleasures of the 'moment' (which the world stimulates) and their resentment toward restraint, i.e., hatred toward the restrainer, i.e., toward the father/Father and his/His authority, thus fulfilling the three platforms of the French Revolution: "Liberté, Equalité, Fraternité"—with opinions = Liberté, dialogue = Equalité, and consensus = Fraternité.

-3) over social issues—where "relationship" with self and others (according to their natural impulses and urges of the 'moment' or "self interest") become the focus of life (instead of doing things right and not wrong according to the father's/Father's commands, rules, facts, or truth),
+3) over personal-social (private-public) issues—where "relationship" with self and others (according to their natural impulses and urges of the 'moment' or "self interest") become the focus of life (instead of doing things right and not wrong according to the father's/Father's established commands, rules, facts, or truth),

 4) in a facilitated meeting—since according to all the training manuals this process (globalism/universalism based upon dialectic 'reasoning') does not come naturally but needs an "expert," i.e., a facilitator of 'change,' i.e., a "group psychotherapist," i.e., someone trained in how to seduce, deceive, and manipulate all 'willing' participants into "right praxis," i.e., into right social action—not only negating the father's/Father's authority in themselves but in others, i.e., in society as well as they "encourage" all participants to be "positive," i.e., share their "feelings" of the 'moment' in the 'light' of the situation, and not "negative," i.e., insisting that their position is "right" and others are "wrong," being 'judgmental,' i.e., "hurting feelings," causing division,

 "For to accept that solution [where all citizens, including parents, must participate in the dialoguing of opinions to a consensus process], even in theory, would be tantamount to observing society from a class standpoint [from the child's perspective, from the child's carnal nature] other than that of the bourgeoisie [from the parent's authority, i.e., from the father's/Father's authority].
 And no class can do that-unless it is willing to abdicate its power freely."
 (György Lukács, History & Class Consciousness: What is Orthodox Marxism?)
-By parents going into dialogue with their children they abdicate their authority to the "feelings," i.e., "felt needs," i.e., carnal desires of their children.
-The same applies to adults in a group meeting, setting policy—where they must suspend, as upon a cross, any established command, rule, fact, or truth that get in the way of dialogue.
+By parents going into dialogue with their children (when it comes to right and wrong behavior) they abdicate their authority to the "feelings," i.e., "felt needs," i.e., carnal desires of their children.
+The same applies to adults in a group meeting, setting policy—where they must suspend, as upon a cross, any established command, rule, fact, or truth, i.e., "rule of law" that get in the way of dialogue.

 "If we have the power or authority to establish the necessary conditions, the predicted behaviors will follow."
 "We can achieve a sort of control under which the controlled, though they are following a code much more scrupulously than was ever the case under the old system, nevertheless feel free.
 They are doing what they want to do, not what they are forced to do.
 That's the source of the tremendous power of positive reinforcement [children affirming each others carnal desires and dissatisfactions over and therefore against their parent's, i.e., the father's/Father's authority]—there's no restraint and no revolt."
-(Carl Rogers, on becoming a person: A Therapist View of Psychotherapy)
+(Rogers)

 "We can choose to use our growing knowledge to enslave people in ways never dreamed of before, depersonalizing them, controlling them by means so carefully selected that they will perhaps never be aware of their loss of personhood."
 "We know how to disintegrate a man's personality structure, dissolving his self-confidence, destroying the concept he has of himself, and making him dependent on another. … brainwashing [where an environment is created which will wash from the child's brain respect for the father's/Father's authority (correlated to Nationalism), turning him against it instead]."
 (Carl Rogers, as quoted in People Shapers, by Vance Packard)